Trial and error: early pilot training for the RFC in the Great War

 Shortly after landing from his maiden flight with Capt Clement, Air Gunner Second Class Archie Whitehouse was called out for another flight, this time with Lt Brooks.
 It was a patrol with a formation of C Flight Fees.
 They gained height over the airfield, joined up and headed east over the German lines.

-After surviving fierce “archie” [anti-aircraft fire], the flight was bounced by German machines from above.
+After surviving fierce “Archie” [anti-aircraft fire], the flight was bounced by German machines from above.
 It turned out to be one of those encounters where the two formations pass through each other firing wildly, then disengage.

 On the return leg, Whitehouse caught sight of a German aircraft above and behind his own that neither his pilot nor any of the others had seen.
 He grabbed the aft Lewis gun and let fly over the top wing.
 Describing the result, he wrote: “I saw a blaze.
 I heard a low explosion and something went hissing past our wing-tip…I saw struts flickering in the afternoon sunlight, a long, greasy trail of smoke.”
 Brooks looked at him with disbelief, which Whitehouse interpreted as disapproval.
 He began – with dread – to believe he had shot down one of the C Flight Fees by mistake.
 He huddled into his tub, and waited fearfully for the landing.